sparkflows/writing-new-node/docs/README_Processor_JSON.md

 # Processor/Node JSON & Widgets

-The Fire UI allows specifying how the dialog box of any Processor would look like.
+The Fire Insights UI allows specifying how the dialog box of any Processor would look like.
 Each Processor has a corresponding json file.

 Below is the example of **'NodeConcatColumns'**.
 A Processor can have various fields.
 How a field is represented in the UI is determined by the **widget** type.
 In the example, we see the following **widgets** used: